JJ/github-pr-contains-action/README.md

         linesChanged: 1
 ```

-The `bodyContain` variable will include the string that we want the body of the PR to include, such as checked items in a checklist.
+The `bodyContains` variable will include the string that we want the body of the PR to include, such as checked items in a checklist.

 They can be left empty if no check wants to be done.

-An example is used as [.github/workflows/pr.yaml](.github/workflows/pr-v1.yaml) in this repository.
+An example is used as [.github/workflows/pr-v1.yaml](.github/workflows/pr-v1.yaml) in this repository.

 ## Contributing to development

-Any suggestion, but report, etc, is appreciated.
+Any suggestion, bug report, etc, is appreciated.
 Please use [issues](https://github.com/JJ/github-pr-contains-action/issues) for doing that.

 ## History

-* `v0`: proof of concept, published to marketplace
+- `v0`: proof of concept, published to marketplace
-* `v1`: Adds several more checks
+- `v1`: Adds several more checks
-* `v2`: Adds check for strings to avoid and creates issues for errors.
+- `v2`: Adds check for strings to avoid and creates issues for errors.

 ## License